AbhijeetRanjan-11/Abhijeet-Ranjan/README.md

 Implemented a fully automated Python-based tool that transforms user content into high-quality, on-brand LinkedIn carousels—enhancing productivity, visual consistency, and personal branding impact.

+6.Pomodore

+Analyzed user productivity challenges and focus patterns, identifying the need for a distraction-free time management tool aligned with the Pomodoro Technique.

+Explored best practices in UI/UX design and productivity workflows, integrating features such as background music, session logging, and theme toggling to elevate user engagement.

+Implemented a customized, Python-based Pomodoro timer using Tkinter, enhancing productivity through a sleek interface, exportable session tracking, and personalized session experien

 📫 Get in Touch

 🌐 Socials: